-The fundamental accelerating frequency of the L-band linac at ISIR is 1300 MHz.
+The fundamental accelerating frequency of the L-band linac at ISIR is 1.3 GHz.
 The linac has been optimized for generating the high-intensity single-bunch beam.
 The L-band linac is consisted of a high-current triode electron gun, three stage sub-harmonic bunchers (two operate at 108 MHz, which is a 12th subharmonic of the fundamental frequency and one at 216 MHz, a 6th of 1.3GHz), two fundamental traversing wave bunchers and 3m-long main accelerating structure.
 The SHB system is used mainly for single-bunch operation.
-The timing system is required to generate three RF signals for these RF components.
+The timing system is required to generate three rf signals for these rf components.

 Two grid pulser circuits of the electron gun are used for generating single-bunch and multi-bunch beam.
-The trigger pulse for the gun grid has to be synchronized with RF signals precisely.
-In single-bunch operation, one trigger pulse for the gun grid with 120V height and 50ns duration is distributed from the timing system.
+The trigger pulse for the gun grid has to be synchronized with 1.3 GHz rf signals precisely.
+In single-bunch operation, one trigger pulse for the gun grid with 120V height and 50ns duration is distributed from the timing system at the control room.
 In multi-bunch operation, two triggers for a start and a stop of pulse are necessary to decide the pulse length of multi-bunch beam in the grid pulser circuit.
 The trigger pulse for single-bunch and the start trigger of multi-bunch generation are common, and the input trigger pulse for the trigger circuit of the gun is switched by operation mode of the linac.